PhotonVision/photonvision/docs/source/docs/calibration/calibration.md

 We'll next select a resolution to calibrate and populate our pattern spacing, marker size, and board size.
 The provided chessboard and charuco board are an 8x8 grid of 1 inch square.
 The provided charuco board uses the 4x4 dictionary with a marker size of 0.75 inches (this board does not need the old OpenCV pattern selector selected).
 Printers are not perfect, and you need to measure your calibration target and enter the correct marker size (size of the aruco marker) and pattern spacing (aka size of the black square) using calipers or similar.
 Finally, once our entered data is correct, we'll click "start calibration."

 :::{warning} Old OpenCV Pattern selector.
 This should be used in the case that the calibration image is generated from a version of OpenCV before version 4.6.0.
 This would include targets created by calib.io.
 If this selector is not set correctly the calibration will be completely invalid.
-For more info view `this GitHub issue <https://github.com/opencv/opencv_contrib/issues/3291>`_.
+For more info view [this GitHub issue](https://github.com/opencv/opencv_contrib/issues/3291).
 :::

 ### 4. Take at calibration images from various angles.